iterative/dvc.org/content/docs/start/experiments.md

 ### 💡 Expand to see what happens under the hood.

-The `-M` option here specifies a metrics file, while the `--plots-no-cache` option specifies a plots file produced by this stage that will not be
+The `-M` option here specifies a metrics file, while `--plots-no-cache` specifies a plots file produced by this stage that will not be
 <abbr>cached</abbr> by DVC. `dvc run` generates a new stage in the `dvc.yaml`
 file: